Post Surgery Care

-There are several things an at-home nursing professional at Expicare Nursing Agency can do to speed up the healing process for your parent’s wound after surgery, including:
+There are several things an at-home nursing professional at Expicare Nursing can do to speed up the healing process for your parent’s wound after surgery, including:

 - Dress the wound to promote healing and prevent infection.
 In most cases, wound dressing should be done daily every day.

 - Treat pain with over-the-counter pain relievers.
 If the patient is in too much pain from the wound, it can constrict blood vessels, slowing down healing.

 - Serve foods that contain vitamin C, like oranges, strawberries and kiwis.
 This vitamin can help the body produce collagen and prevent infection.